Chapter 7: The Proclamation

 The whole crowd chanted, “Hail King Edal!
 Hail King Edal!”

-Jonathan waited while the herald read the full proclamation, remaining mounted.
+Remaining mounted, Jonathan waited while the herald read the full proclamation.
 The people’s response and joy lifted his spirits.
-With a bow to the commandant, a furious Greysun retreated into his office.
-Jon smiled when he heard the door slam.
-As Jon rode away, he recalled meeting Greysun for the first time.
+He bowed to the commandant, then watched the furious Greysun retreat into his office.
+Jon’s crooked smile grew when the door slammed.
+As Jon rode away, he recalled when they first met.

-Jon smiled, elbowing, Harold.
-“Why don’t we ask the man with the wagonful of supplies where he shopped?”
-As he pointed his eyes fell upon the most beautiful maiden he’d ever seen.
-She had long honey-gold hair, eyes blue like the sky.
+“Why don’t we ask the man with the wagonful of supplies?”
+Jon pointed as his eyes fell upon the most beautiful maiden he’d ever seen.
+She had long honey-gold hair and eyes blue as the sky.

-She argued with a merchant.
+She was arguing with a merchant.
 Her broad gestures accentuated her complaint.
-She slapped the table.
 “Do you have another buyer for it?
 Otherwise, we’ll buy one in Lexandria or River Town.”

-The owner hung his head and nodded, accepting coins from her.
+The owner hesitated, then hung his head and accepted coins from her.

-As she turned, hands on her hips, their eyes met.
+She turned, hands on her hips, and met Jon’s gaze.

 Her smile struck him as sure as an arrow, stopping him in his tracks.

-“I suppose you’ll be too busy to teach,” Harold poked him again, “or perhaps this will lead to some private instruction, eh?”
+“I suppose you’ll be too busy to teach,” Harold poked him, “or perhaps this will lead to some private instruction, eh?”

 In unison, they mimicked Jonathan and finished his oft-repeated adage, “Only do not pluck them if the garden is not yours.”
 Both burst out laughing.

-“It is too bad you did not apply yourselves so well to your studies,” Jonathan’s eyes sparkled, and a sly grin spread across his face.
+“It is too bad you did not apply yourselves so well to your studies,” Jonathan’s eyes sparkled.
+A sly grin spread across his face.

 “Always the fast one.
 There’s no keeping up with you,” Harold shook his head.